Our Magnuson Family Origins in Sweden

 The 1880 U.S. Census lists Anders, Kajsa, and their children Andrew (my great-grandfather), Mathilda, Fredrik, Charles, and Albert as living in Saint Paul in one of the immigrant shanties along Ontario Street.
 Anders is listed in the 1880 U.S. Census record (T9-631, Saint Paul, Ward 3, E.D.
 221, Page 423C) as being a railroad employee.
 A note written along the left side of the census record page indicates that the Ontario Street shanties were not numbered with street addresses.
 Ontario Street is located in the heart of downtown Saint Paul, about two blocks south of Rice Park, a public square dating back to 1849, the year that Minnesota Territory was created.
 At the time of the 1880 U.S. Census, Ontario Street ran for about a block or two, northwest from the railroad tracks along the Mississippi River; up the side of the river bluff to what was a three-way intersection with Washington, Hill, and Ontario streets, about where the Science Museum of Minnesota is located today.
 At present, Ontario Street now only runs from Shepard Road along the Mississippi River, across to the north side of the railroad tracks, and is located a short distance south of the present-day intersection of Kellogg Boulevard and Washington Street.
 At the time of the 1880 U.S. census, both the tracks of the St. Paul & Sioux City Railroad and the Chicago, Milwaukee & St. Paul Railway ran across the foot of Ontario Street along the Mississippi River.
 In 1881, the St. Paul & Sioux City Railroad was absorbed into the Chicago, St. Paul, Minneapolis & Omaha Railway, which had been formed about a year earlier through consolidation of the Chicago, St. Paul & Minneapolis Railway and the North Wisconsin Railway.

-Anders Magnuson continued to work for the C. St. P. M. & O. Railway as a railroad car repairer, working at the Robert Street yard until April, 1889.
-The Robert Street yard was located on the downtown St. Paul riverfront, where the north end of the Robert Street bridge over the Mississippi River is now located.
+Anders Magnuson continued to work for the C. St. P. M. & O. Railway as a railroad car repairer, working at the Robert Street yard, until April 1889.
+The Robert Street yard was located on the downtown Saint Paul riverfront, where the north end of the Robert Street bridge over the Mississippi River is now located.

 By 1890, Anders Magnuson and family owned a home at 648 East Magnolia Street, in Saint Paul.
 Their house was located one lot east of Payne Avenue, on the south side of East Magnolia Street (now named Magnolia Avenue East).
 At the time, Payne Avenue was the main street of the Swedish community in Saint Paul.
 The lot where the house was located, in the Arlington Hills Addition to Saint Paul, is now a vacant commercial lot located behind west facing businesses along Payne Avenue.